 - improves your physical fitness, e.g., by fostering coordination, flexibility, and overall stamina;

 - And if you decide to dance in public, it has shown to be one of the most pleasurable social activities, helping you to connect to other people – which is one of the strongest well-being boosters in itself.

-Those five minutes of dancing will not only give you back some energy – they may also render you more creative.
+Those five minutes of dancing will not only give you back some energy – but they may also render you more creative.
 Research suggests that those five minutes of dancing will enhance your ability for divergent thinking (which is a subtype of creativity).
-In other words: dancing can help you to think out-of-the-box.
-So if you are struggling with a specific problem for quite some time: once again, it could be a very good idea to take your eyes off that computer screen or piece of paper – and move your behind.
-There´s a good chance that when you will return to your desk a solution will pop up in your head after a while.
+In other words, dancing can help you to think out-of-the-box.
+So if you have been struggling with a specific problem for quite some time, once again, it could be a very good idea to take your eyes off that computer screen or piece of paper – and move yours behind.
+There´s a good chance that when you return to your desk, a solution will pop up in your head after a while.

-To sum things up: Whether you feel you can or cannot dance – engaging in some booty-shaking can help to boost your mood, fight of stress, improve your health, make you more creative, and bring you closer to other people.
-And if you don´t believe me – maybe you´ll believe my 18 month old baby boy.
+To sum things up, Whether you feel you can or cannot dance – engaging in some booty-shaking can help boost your mood, fight stress, improve your health, make you more creative, and bring you closer to other people.
+And if you don´t believe me – maybe you´ll believe my 18-month-old baby boy.
 This is how he grooves…